LeeMorinUCF/QMB6358F21/demo_04_R_intro/README.md

 ### Strings

-The variables above are character strings.
+The variables in our workspace above are character strings.

 ```R
 class(workspace_file_name)